Niweera/niwder/README.md

 ![image](src/helpers/cover_3.png)

-Niwder (a combo of words, [NIWeera](https://github.com/Niweera), DownloaDER) is a long time dream of mine (actually I got this idea around 2017, thanks to [nisalb](https://github.com/nisalb)), and I tried to realize this dream for years but to no avail until now.
+Niwder (a combo of words, [NIWeera](https://github.com/Niweera), DownloadER) is a long time dream of mine (actually I got this idea around 2017, thanks to [nisalb](https://github.com/nisalb)), and I tried to realize this dream for years but to no avail until now.

 Niwder is a system in three parts where,